bespinian/blog/content/posts/configure-front-end-apps-with-environment-variables-on-cloud-foundry.md

 ---
-title: "Configure Front End Apps With Environment Variables on Cloud Foundry"
+title: Configure Front End Apps With Environment Variables on Cloud Foundry
-date: 2016-11-20T16:26:06+02:00
+date: 2016-11-20
 ---

 The [12 factor manifest](https://12factor.net/) tells us in point III that apps should retrieve their config from environment variables to **strictly separate config from code**.
 "Config" meaning everything that is likely to vary between deployments (staging, production, developer environments, etc).
 Cloud Foundry allows us to do that very easily using either the `manifest.yml` file or the `cf set-env` command.
 However, this only works for apps which have a dynamic back end.
 What if we want to configure a front end app that we have pushed to Cloud Foundry using the [staticfile buildpack](https://github.com/cloudfoundry/staticfile-buildpack)?
 These apps are, by definition, static so they cannot read out any environment variables.
 Therefore, if we use this buildpack to deploy an [Angular](https://angular.io/) or [React](https://facebook.github.io/react/) app, we cannot use these variables.